INESCTEC/tsg-client/docs/source/getting_started.md

 ====================================

 ## Overview

 TSG Client is a Python library for interacting with the TNO Security Gateway (TSG).
+It is current version, it is a simple REST API client that interacts with [TSG Core Connector APIs](https://tno-tsg.gitlab.io/docs/core-container/api/) and [TSG OpenAPI Data APP](https://gitlab.com/tno-tsg/data-apps/openapi).
 It provides a simple and easy-to-use interface for tasks such as:

-- Connecting to TSG connectors
+- Connecting to a TSG core container (via API KEY)
 - Retrieving connector self-descriptions
-- Working with catalogs and artifacts
+- Parsing / filtering connector catalogs and artifacts, retrieved from self-descriptions
-- Requesting and consuming data artifacts
+- Requesting and consuming data artifacts (via dataspace)
-- Knowing what connectors are in the dataspace
-- Take advantage of the OpenAPI functionalities
+- Queries to the dataspace Metadata Broker to list registered connectors and respective self-descriptions
+- Perform requests via OpenAPI Data APP

+> **_WARNING:_** This library is under active development and is not yet recommended for production use at this time.

+> **_IMPORTANT:_** This development is an internal initiative from INESC TEC within [ENERSHARE](https://enershare.eu/), and it is not officially maintained/supported by TNO team.

 ## Installation steps

 ### Install essential tools

+- **OS:** Windows, Linux, macOS

 - **Install GIT:**
   - Download and install GIT from [Git Download Page](https://git-scm.com/downloads)

-- **Python**: Install Python (tested using Python 3.9)
+- **Python**: Install Python (version 3.9+)

 - **Install Python requirements:**
   - Open a terminal and execute the following command: